skip to main content

 Palazzo Barberini

-Home to part of the Galleria Nazionale d’Arte Antica, Palazzo Barberini is a masterpiece in its own right.
-Designed by Maderno, Borromini, and Bernini, it’s a place where architecture, fresco, and painting speak in harmony.
-The collection spans centuries, but the showstoppers remain Caravaggio’s Judith Beheading Holofernes and Pietro da Cortona’s breathtaking ceiling in the Gran Salone - a Roman sky turned baroque theatre.
+Part of the Galleria Nazionale d’Arte Antica, Palazzo Barberini is itself a masterpiece.
+Designed by Maderno, Borromini, and Bernini, it stages a dialogue between architecture, painting, and fresco.
+Caravaggio’s Judith Beheading Holofernesdelivers raw intensity, while Pietro da Cortona’s ceiling in the Gran Salone transforms the sky into Baroque theatre.

 https://www.barberinicorsini.org/en/